Fellowship Director James A. Onigkeit, M.D., working with fellows

-The Critical Care Medicine Fellowship at Mayo Clinic in Minnesota provides you with subspecialty training in the expert management of critically ill patients in an intensive care unit environment.
-You will also be trained in the management of emergencies outside of the hospital, including those that occur during transport of patients to an intensive care setting.
+The Critical Care Anesthesiology Fellowship at Mayo Clinic's campus in Rochester, Minnesota, provides you with subspecialty training in the expert management of patients in an intensive care unit environment who are critically ill.
+You also are trained in the management of emergencies outside of the hospital, including those that occur during transport of patients to an intensive care setting.

 - Advanced cardiac and trauma life support